Baromeg/Baromeg/README.md

 ### Hello World 👋,
 ```
 Hi!
-I am Baltasar, self-taught and graduated software engineer at General Assembly.
+I'm Baltasar, self-taught and graduated full-stack software engineer with an ever-evolving portfolio backing my
+worth and potential.

-I seek a developer role to contribute to both sides of the stack, share my ideas, and grow in a continued-learning
+I seek my first React, JavaScript or Python developer role to demonstrate my adaptability & dedication, communication
-and knowledge-sharing environment.
-I am eager to collaborate on projects that develop a better and more sustainable
-tomorrow.

-I’ve thrived on leading and motivating people, improving operational processes and ultimately creating memorable
+& problem-solving skills, impacting real-world applications on both sides of the stack.

-customer experiences.
-After more than 12 years of hospitality background, I’ve decided to blend my passion for
+After more than 12 years of hospitality background, I've taken the risk of a career shift, confident that the blend of
-software engineering, my problem-solving skills and my creativity to join the developer community to pursue a
-career change and become part of the solution for today’s world challenges.
+my professional trajectory, geeky mindset, passion for constant learning & self-improvement, and resilience confronting
+a challenge is a strong endorsement of my capabilities.

 ```
 - 👯 I’m looking to collaborate on ...